-Weighing up all of these factors leads to a very ambiguous compliance requirement.
+Weighing up all of these routes to compliance leads to a very ambiguous requirement.
 The potential for over complication of the more straight forward and well understood areas of F&G design to gain some form of commercial edge from consultants can become prevalent, along with the cover up of lesser understood, more complex principles with an aesthetically pleasing output to distract the reader.
-This is something which unfortunately the ISA TR84.00.07 document has given rise to, with very little guidance on which method is best applied to a specific application.
+This is why it appears crucial to get buy in from the operator early in the performance target selection stage such that the methodology is agreed in advance of receiving an insufficient F&G design which then needs revisited.

 In theory designing for compliance with a specified document can be straightforward; however there are a number of underlying issues which can catch out the designer if he/she is not experienced in the field of fire and gas detection.
 Mapping the area using a 3rd party software while applying no F&G engineering principals, or designing the F&G system by hand with no software assistance, can have very costly consequences (for both business and personnel).
-One of these issues is that of the effectiveness of the detector - how do we interpret the detector manufacturer when they specify the capabilities of their product?
+One of these issues is that of the effectiveness of the detector - how do we interpret the detector manufacturer when they specify the capabilities of their product, and how to we accurately map this without being overly stringent leading to an expensive design?